python-sdbus/python-sdbus/docs/sync_api.rst

 .. py:class:: DbusInterfaceCommon(interface_name)

-    Dbus interface class.
+    D-Bus interface class.
-    Dbus methods and properties should be defined using :py:func:`dbus_property` and :py:func:`dbus_method` decorators.
+    D-Bus methods and properties should be defined using :py:func:`dbus_property` and :py:func:`dbus_method` decorators.

-    :param str interface_name: Sets the dbus interface name that will be used for all properties and methods defined in the body of the class
+    :param str interface_name: Sets the D-Bus interface name that will be used for all properties and methods defined in the body of the class